-LIFETIME ACTIVITIES

-Semester Block, 1 Credit

-Unleveled 0511

-This course is designed to teach the fundamental skills used in lifetime activities.
-Students are drilled in the fundamental skills, rules, and basic strategies of these athletic activities.
-Examples of activities that may be in this course are Badminton, Tennis, Pickleball, Frisbee, Golf, Table Tennis, Swimming, Dance, Aerobics, Games, and Fitness.
-Various other lifetime activities may be supplemented depending on space availability.

-ADVANCED TEAM SPORTS

-Grades 11 and 12

-This course is designed for advanced physical education athletes/students.
+ADVANCED TEAM SPORTS Semester Block, 1 Credit Unleveled 0512 Grades 11 and 12 In-Person Only This course is designed for advanced physical education athletes/students.
 This course provides an opportunity for students to perform in a variety of competitive sports.
 It is appropriate for team sports-oriented students and covers such sports as basketball, soccer, frisbee, football, hockey, lacrosse, softball, volleyball, and tennis.
 Various other vigorous team activities may be supplemented depending on space availability.

-CONTRACT PE

-Semester Block, 1 Credit Unleveled 0522,0522,0523 Course Graded- Outstanding/Pass/Fail

-This course is designed for students who cannot take Core PE, PE 1, or PE 2.
+CONTRACT PE Semester Block, 1 Credit Unleveled 0522,0522,0523 Course Graded- Outstanding/Pass/Fail This course is designed for students who cannot take Core PE, PE 1, or PE 2.
 This includes students who are on medical and/or who have been recommended by their counselor, administrator, or a PE teacher.

-TEENS AND POLICE SERVICE ACADEMY

-In-Person Only The course offers students a unique opportunity to be in close proximity to law enforcement officers during positive interactions.
+TEENS AND POLICE SERVICE ACADEMY Semester Block, 1 Credit Unleveled 0535 In-Person Only The course offers students a unique opportunity to be in close proximity to law enforcement officers during positive interactions.
 Through this course, students gain valuable insights into the world of law enforcement while also acquiring fundamental life skills that make their community safer and themselves less susceptible to crime.
 This course provides a comprehensive understanding of the role of law enforcement in society, emphasizing the importance of building positive relationships between law enforcement and the community.
 Students will learn about the history and evolution of law enforcement, as well as the challenges and complexities that law enforcement officers face in their day-to-day work.
 Through interactive discussions, role-playing scenarios, and field trips, students will have the opportunity to engage with law enforcement professionals.
 In addition to the practical aspects of the course, students will also receive instruction in fundamental life skills that promote safety and resilience.
 These skills may include conflict resolution, communication skills, decision-making, critical thinking, and problem-solving, which are not only valuable for interacting with law enforcement but also essential for navigating everyday life situations.
 This course is particularly beneficial for students who have a career interest in working as police officers, as it provides them with a solid foundation in law enforcement principles and practices.
 Students will gain insight into the ethical considerations of law enforcement, the importance of community-oriented policing, and the role of law enforcement in promoting social justice and equality.